xapian/xapian/xapian-core/docs/glossary.rst

  skipped over 'd', 'e' and 'f'.

 **Chert**
- Chert is the stable database format used in Xapian 1.2.x.
+ Chert was the stable database format used in Xapian 1.2.x.
 It is similar to Flint in many ways, but generally faster, and uses significantly less disk space.
 Chert is very efficient and highly scalable.
 It supports incremental modifications, and concurrent single-writer and multiple-reader access to a